Edinburgh Architecture Talks 2021, Lothian Building Events, Architects Scotland, Design

 Today’s Edinburgh skyline reveals not only the towers and spires of our renowned World Heritage Site, but also countless cranes and gantries which signify the biggest building boom the city has seen for many years.

-In this conversation with leading architects Rab Bennetts, Malcom Fraser, and Richard Murphy, we will look at how the city is changing and ask whether future generations will look back and call this a ‘golden age’.
+In this conversation with leading architects Rab Bennetts, Malcolm Fraser, and Richard Murphy, we will look at how the city is changing and ask whether future generations will look back and call this a ‘golden age’.

 From left: Rab Bennets, Malcolm Fraser and Richard Murphy.